 Cyberpower Surge Protector Review Warranty Failure Warning

-10-28-2015 : This is a review and a big warning for people thinking about buying a Cyberpower surge protector with the supposed “lifetime warranty” for to protect your valuable gear.
-Not only did the Cyberpower surge protector model 1080 (rated for 3600 joules) fail to work as it was supposed to, destroying my motherboard and/or cpu (it would have been impossible to tell without swapping both to test) and some other parts, but they are not willing to honor their own lifetime product failure warranty.
-The actual product can be seen here and since it is not there to review any more, I’m doing my review here to offer a warning about the unit itself and to review the supposed warranty.
+10-28-2015 : This is a review and a big warning for people thinking about buying a Cyberpower surge protector with the supposed “lifetime warranty” to protect your valuable gear from electrical damage.
+Not only did the Cyberpower surge protector model 1080 (rated for 3600 joules) fail to work as it was supposed to, destroying my motherboard and/or cpu (it would have been impossible to tell without swapping both to test) and some other parts, but they are not willing to honor their own lifetime product failure warranty against damage.
+The actual product can be seen here and since it is not there to review any more, I’m doing my review here to offer a warning about the unit itself and to review the supposed damage warranty.

 About 2 weeks later I got a denial letter back from Cyberpower that said, “The unit was thoroughly tested and did not fail to operate and suppress surges as designed.
 Additionally there was no evidence of any electrical damage to the unit or indication a surge entered the device.
 Unfortunately the failure of your equipment was not a result of failure of the unit to operate as designed.”
 I have to admit that I feel like a victim blamed here, and cannot fathom any other way to see it when that is the response I have gotten.
 Here is the actual denial letter that I received after they claimed to have tested the failed Cyberpower surge protector and my no-longer-functioning hardware, including the text that I quoted above.